Gordie Howe International Bridge: Background

 The passage across the Detroit River between the United States and Canada has been an important traffic route since the American Civil War, with ferries transporting goods and people across the river.
-A railway tunnel (Michigan Central Railway Tunnel) was opened in July 1910, a suspension bridge for road traffic (Ambassador Bridge) opened in November 1929, and a road tunnel (Detroit–Windsor tunnel) opened in 1930.
+A railway tunnel (Michigan Central Railway Tunnel) was opened in July 1910, a suspension bridge for road traffic (Ambassador Bridge) opened in November 1929, and a road tunnel (Detroit–Windsor Tunnel) opened in 1930.

 The Ambassador Bridge is the busiest crossing on the Canada–United States border, with nearly 25% of U.S.–Canada border crossings by trucks using the bridge.
+The Detroit crossings have particular significance for maintaining the supply chains of the automotive industries of the United States and Canada.
+Automotive trade between the two countries has increased from US$32 billion in 1995 to US$51 billion in 2023.
+The crossings play a part in the daily lives of 5,000 Canadian commuters who work in neighbouring Detroit.

-The bridge has been criticized for its monopoly status (as no trucks are permitted to use the tunnel), private ownership by billionaire Manuel Moroun and poor maintenance record.
+The Ambassador Bridge has been criticized for its monopoly status (as large trucks are not permitted to use the tunnel), private ownership by billionaire Manuel Moroun and poor maintenance record.
 Both the bridge and the road tunnel lack direct highway connections on the Canadian side, with city streets and traffic lights between them and Ontario Highway 401.

 Detroit River International Crossing

 In the early 2000s, work was begun to investigate the need for a future crossing of the Detroit River by a bi-national partnership of the U.S. Federal Highway Administration, Transport Canada, Ontario Ministry of Transportation and the Michigan Department of Transportation (MDOT).
 During development, the project was known as the Detroit River International Crossing (DRIC) and the New International Trade Crossing.

 In 2004, a joint announcement by the federal government of the United States and Government of Canada confirmed a new border crossing would be constructed between Detroit and Windsor.
 A bi-national committee was formed to manage the project.
 An extension of Ontario Highway 401 to the future bridge was also proposed – construction on this extension began in 2011, with the Rt.
 Hon.
 Herb Gray Parkway opening in 2015.

 The various environmental approvals for the project were approved in both the United States and Canada in 2009.

 In 2009, the Ohio State Senate passed a non-binding resolution expressing support for the crossing, and urged the Michigan government to pass it, due to Canada being Ohio's largest foreign trade partner, with billion per year in goods traded between Ohio and Canada.
 In 2011, the bridge was tentatively scheduled for completion in 2016, according to the Michigan Department of Transportation.
 It was estimated the bridge would generate $70.4 million in toll revenues in its first year of operation.